grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Cassandra hung the sonar headphones on the hook and joined Hemi at the navigation table.
 She looked at the big chart, and the dotted line marking their course from the depot island, and the little x marking their current position.
 "How do you know where we are?"

 "Honestly, it is mostly just a guess.
 I keep track of our speed and direction very carefully.
 Then I just plot that onto the chart based on how long we have been traveling.
 That is called dead-reckoning.
-If the chart is accurate and there are not too many mitigating factors, like, say, a strong current that I can not account for, then we know roughly where we are and that we will not run into anything."
+If the chart is accurate and there are not too many mitigating factors, like, say, a strong current that I cannot account for, then we know roughly where we are and that we will not run into anything."

 "What happens if there is a strong current that pushes you off course and you don't realize it?"